-STI Foundation Intermediate Competency involves intensive and tailored one-to-one clinical training and assessment by Sexual Health specialists and other suitably qualified clinicians within a GUM/Sexual Health clinic setting.
-This is usually delivered on a part-time basis, depending on trainer and trainee preferences.
+STI Foundation Intermediate Competency involves intensive and tailored one-to-one clinical training and assessment by Sexual Health specialists and other suitably qualified clinicians within a clinic setting.
 It is not 'sitting in' with a trainer or 'doing clinics unsupervised' (i.e., the trainee should not be doing any unsupervised 'service' work during the sessions.)
-Essentially each clinical encounter during the designated clinical sessions is used for either.
+Essentially each clinical encounter during the designated clinical sessions is used for either